-Note: If the software loading cannot be verified (for example, procedures do not render proper results, CRC fails, or part number does not match approved part number), the system should not be considered functional and the aircraft should not be dispatched.
+NOTE: If the software loading cannot be verified (for example, procedures do not render proper results, CRC fails, or part number does not match approved part number), the system should not be considered functional and the aircraft should not be dispatched.
 In some cases Minimum Equipment List (MEL) procedures may allow dispatch with some inoperative equipment.
-With equipment whose software part number cannot be verified, the MEL should specify whether the affected equipment may be disabled and the aircraft subsequently returned to service.
-Other means to clear the aircraft for dispatch depend on the MEL limitations.
+With equipment whose software part number cannot be verified, the MEL should specify whether the affected equipment may be disabled and the aircraft for dispatch depend on the MEL limitations.